kjle/TelecomParis_Promo2025/SLR207/myproj/README.md

 remoteFolder="~/Desktop/SLR207/myproj"  # target folder of this project in target computer largeDataNames=("CC-MAIN-20230320083513-20230320113513-00000.warc.wet") # input files
 ```

+Attention: `commandsplit=("ssh" "$login@$computer" "cp /cal/commoncrawl/$largeDataName $dataFolder/;split -n 10 $dataFolder/$largeDataName -d -a 2 $dataFolder/$largeDataName-;rm $dataFolder/$largeDataName;")` This command enables that split all the input files into 10 small files in advance.
+If You don't need to do this, just remove `split -n 10 $dataFolder/$largeDataName -d -a 2 $dataFolder/$largeDataName-;rm $dataFolder/$largeDataName;`!
+And if your test input files is not in `/cal/commoncrawl/`, just change it to your folder.

 Then, config `deploy_new.sh` file.
 This file is used to `scp` all files about server to the computers in the `machines.txt`, and execute `myserver-1-jar-with-dependencies.jar`.
 If you are a user of Télécom Paris, just modify